Network Application Framework

 GNU Affero General Public License, version 3 (AGPLv3).

-The NAF Source is also hosted on GitHub, at
+The NAF source code is hosted on GitHub, at